bartvantuijn/chess/README.md

 ### License

-Noton is licensed under the _Functional Source License, Version 1.1, MIT Future License_.
+Noton is licensed under the _Functional Source License, Version 1.1_.
 It's free to use for internal and non-commercial purposes, but it's not allowed to use a release for commercial purposes (competing use).
 See our [full license][license] for more details.

 ### Contributing